rcppmlpack/rcppmlpack2/README.md

 The `R CMD check` command may complain about `std::cout` when using mlpack 2.1.0.
-Use [this one-line change](https://github.com/eddelbuettel/mlpack/commit/6dd600825395e1bdb0455ad836daefc49b5ca66f) which is also part of the  MLPACK 2.1.1 release.
+Use [this one-line change](https://github.com/eddelbuettel/mlpack/commit/6dd600825395e1bdb0455ad836daefc49b5ca66f) which is also part of the mlpack 2.1.1 release.

 ### Authors